Athletic Booster Club of Dexter (ABCD) By-Laws

 Section 5.4: Requirements to Pass Motions.
 A simple majority of the members present shall be sufficient to pass any motion, with the exception of changes to By-Laws which require a two-thirds (2/3) vote of all Representatives then in office.

 Section5.6: Day-to-day Business.
-For the purpose of conducting day-to-day business, payments of up to a maximum of One Thousand Dollars require the approval and signature of the President and the Treasurer.
+For the purpose of conducting day-to-day business, payments of up to a maximum of Five Thousand Dollars require the approval and signature of the President and the Treasurer.
 Said expenses must be reported to the membership at the next meeting after such an approval.

 Section 5.8: Obligations.
 The Board of Representative and the officers may authorize any member to enter into contracts or agreements for the purchase of materials or services on behalf of the organization.